 In nplementation and training A В С 1.
 There is clear guidance to staff, partners and other organisations (including funding organisations) on how children will be kept safe.
 2. Child protection must be applied in ways that are culturally sensitive but without condoning acts that are harmful to children.
 3. There is a written plan showing what steps will be taken to keep children safe.
 4. All members of staff and volunteers have training on child protection when they join the organisation which includes an introduction to the organisation's child protection policy and procedures where these exist.
 5. All members of staff and other representatives are provided with opportunities to learn about how to recognise and respond to concerns about child abuse.
-Work has been undertaken with all partners to agree 6. good practice expectations based on these standards.
-6. Α В С In good practice expectations based on these standards. Α В С I n 1. good practice expectations based on these standards. formation and communication Children are made aware of their right to be safe Α В C In 1.
-2. good practice expectations based on these standards. formation and communication Children are made aware of their right to be safe from abuse.
-Everyone in the organisation knows which named staff member has special responsibilities for keeping children Α В С In 1.
-2. 3. good practice expectations based on these standards. formation and communication Children are made aware of their right to be safe from abuse.
-Everyone in the organisation knows which named staff member has special responsibilities for keeping children safe and how to contact them.
-Contact details are readily available for local child protection resources, safe places, national authorities Α В C In 1.
-2. 3. good practice expectations based on these standards. formation and communication Children are made aware of their right to be safe from abuse.
-Everyone in the organisation knows which named staff member has special responsibilities for keeping children safe and how to contact them.
-Contact details are readily available for local child protection resources, safe places, national authorities and emergency medical help.
-Children are provided with information on where to go to for help and advice in relation to abuse, harassment A В C
+6. Work has been undertaken with all partners to agree good practice expectations based on these standards.

+In formation and communication A В С 1.
+Children are made aware of their right to be safe from abuse.
+2. Everyone in the organisation knows which named staff member has special responsibilities for keeping children safe and how to contact them.
+3. Contact details are readily available for local child protection resources, safe places, national authorities and emergency medical help.
+4. Children are provided with information on where to go to for help and advice in relation to abuse, harassment and bullying.
+5. Contacts are established at a national and/or local level with the relevant child protection/welfare agencies as appropriate.
+6. Staff members with special responsibilities for keeping children safe have access to specialist advice, support and information.

-Μ onitoring and review A В С 1.
+M onitoring and review A В С 1.
 Arrangements are in place to monitor compliance with child protection measures put in place by the organisation.
 2. Steps are taken to regularly ask children and parents/ carers their views on policies and practices aimed at keeping children safe and the effectiveness of these.
 3. The organisation uses the experience of operating child protection systems to influence policy and practice development.
 4. All incidents, allegations of abuse and complaints are recorded and monitored.
 5. Policies and practices are reviewed at regular intervals, ideally at least every three years.
 6. Children and parents/carers are consulted as part of a review of safeguarding policies and practices.